Effect SystemEffect System

 Prepare Your Data

 After understanding the concept of the EffectSystem, it's time to prepare your data.
-In previous examples, we directly created new EffectInfo
+In previous examples, we directly created new EffectInfo using constructors, but there are other methods for setting up your effect data.

 Unity Serialization

-within a script (either a MonoBehaviour or ScriptableObject) in your project, and use the Unity Inspector to edit them.
+A straightforward approach is to create a List<EffectInfo> within a script (either a MonoBehaviour or ScriptableObject) in your project, and use the Unity Inspector to edit them.

 EffectGroup

-is a pre-defined Unity ScriptableObject designed to help you store EffectInfo
+EffectGroup is a pre-defined Unity ScriptableObject designed to help you store EffectInfo in your project.
+It offers several useful features:

-- Group a List of EffectInfos.
+• Group a List of EffectInfos.
 Use EffectGroup directly in EffectSystem APIs.

-data to JSON format. - Import
+• Export EffectInfo data to JSON format.

-data from JSON.
+• Import EffectInfo data from JSON.

 Google Sheet Template